huggingface/hub-docs/docs/hub/model-card-landscape-analysis.md

 * Focused on documentation of some (or multiple) aspects of the ML system lifecycle
 * Included the release of a template intended for repeated use, adoption, and adaption

-Templates for each tool provided by the developers are included in the Appendix.

 ## Summary of ML Documentation Tools